ashikshafi08/Learning_Tensorflow/README.md

 * Go through the Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems. [https://www.amazon.in/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291].

 Gotta more to add, this repo will look bit tidy in coming days.
 Stay tuned 🙌🏽

+## TO DO
+- Notes taken on Notion (link) -- Upload soon
+- Construct a Anki board